What is Shitbox Adventures?

 What is it?

-The term “shitbox” is defined on their site as: “any barely road legal car that somehow fits this definition.”
-Shitbox Adventures
+The term “shitbox” is defined as: “any barely road legal car that somehow fits this definition.”
+More on what a shitbox could be and what happens if you bring a non-shitbox car you can read in this post.

-Their motto: “Life’s too short for boring vacations.
-We’re here to pull you out of your comfort zone and take you on an unforgettable journey.”
-Shitbox Adventures
+Our motto: “Life’s too short for boring roadtrips where nothing happens.
+We’re here to pull you out of your comfort zone and let your create an unforgettable journey.”

 Who runs it & where?

-The key team: Co-founders named on their website: o e., Bram De Man (“Mastermind of Misadventures”), Freek Goethals (“Atmosphere Tuner”), Tony Dewilde (“Web Slinger of Whacky Wagons”) etc. Shitbox Adventures
+The key team: Co-founders named on their website: o e., Bram De Man (“Mastermind of Misadventures”), Freek Goethals (“Atmosphere Tuner”)

 What to expect if you join

-You bring a “shitbox” car — i.e., a low-cost, rough vehicle.
+You bring a “shitbox” car, a low-cost, rough vehicle.
 The fun is in the challenge and the breakdowns, not the comfort.
-Shitbox Adventures+1

-The route: Expect “unknown roads ahead”, “free campsites”, “campfire party” and yes, “the inevitable moment when your beater breaks down — but don’t worry, that’s part of the fun!”
-Shitbox Adventures
+The route: Expect “unknown roads ahead”, “free campsites”, “campfire party” and yes, “the inevitable moment when your beater breaks down but don’t worry, that’s part of the fun!”

 It’s as much an adventure/experience event as a rally.
 The spirit is of fun, camaraderie, chaos and probably a little suffering in good company.